jenniferemshepherd/CV/README.md

 I led research on innovative teaching and learning methods, developing the in-house CPD programme and staff learning intranet, delivered coordinated district-wide staff training, mentored students to foster a 'growth mindset', and overhauled the Performance Management System to bring it in line with best practice models.

-_key skills: team leading, time_management, presenting, explanationing, questioning_
+_key skills: team leading, time_management, presenting, explaining, questioning_